 Tell us a little about your Burning Man experience.

 Chaotic!
-Delirious kid in a sweet shop material!
+The delirious kid in a sweet shop material!
 I was sick with creativity and paralysed with options.
 Burning Man is indescribable.
 I didn’t sleep much for the first 4 days and loved literally every moment.
-Myself and Rob went together with our cameras and I had to resist taking them out of our RV for the first few days.
+Rob and I went together with our cameras and I had to resist taking them out of our RV for the first few days.
 Two things happen when you have a camera.
 Firstly the positive; you’re more aware, absorbing what is happening around you, taking in all the little moments, feeling the rush of capturing them as they happen.
 There is something happening at Burning Man 24 hours a day!
 It’s beautiful, I believe there is more creativity per square foot in BM then anywhere else on earth.
-The negative; you are a voyeur, never quite ‘IN’ the action.
+The negative; you are a voyeur, never quite 'IN' the action.
 That can be quite distancing and isolating, so it takes an amount of discipline to hold back and leave it at home.
-We were very lucky to make friends with a camp who introduced us to some incredible people, we ended up on the tallest mutant art car the PerVertical that was basically a triple decker moving scaffold to watch the man burn.
+We were very lucky to make friends with a camp who introduced us to some incredible people, we ended up on the tallest mutant art car the PerVertical that was basically a triple-decker moving scaffold to watch the man burn.
 It was epic.

 What are you plans with Braid Barbers moving forward?

 There is something very rewarding that happens when we bounce off each other.
 Our collaborations inspire us and challenge us to take our work further.
 I see us developing our style together and creating more advanced material that we can push forward into the editorial world.
 We both have a taste for portraits that have a cinematic appeal to them.
 I see our shoots gathering more and more momentum as we have a lot of ideas and are constantly discussing them.
 We are currently photographing once a month and each time we meet, we hope to learn from our work and constantly refine and define what we do and ultimately get it out there!